prodverbs/prodverbs/index.md

 With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.

+Not only will users depend on all features, they will assume that they have an [SLO equivalent to observed behavior](#slo-status-quo).

 [hyrumslaw.com](https://www.hyrumslaw.com/)